 9. Don’t hang up without a positive outcome

 If your enquiry is for a product you don’t have in stock, try to offer an alternative.
 Don’t let the customer end the call feeling disappointed because you were unable to offer a suitable solution.
 Many callers enquire about a specific item they have seen advertised but may be unaware that you have much more on offer.
-Make sure you tell the caller about other items that may be suitable rather than the black oval shaped one with white spots that you no longer have in stock.
+Make sure you tell the caller about other items and cross and up-sell where you can.

 10. Be consistent